Nigeria 1-0 Uzbekistan: Ayinde helps Super Falcons silence Turanians | Goal.com

 Watch: Halimat Ayinde’s superb finish against Uzbekistan. #SoarSuperFalcons #Team9jaStrong #TurkishWomensCup pic.twitter.com/t7LvawDqRm— NGSuper_Falcons (@NGSuper_Falcons) February 20, 2021

-In the closing stages, Rita Chikwelu and Francisca Ordega combined well before connecting with Oshoala but the latter could not end her goal drought in six matches for both club and country.
+In the closing stages, Rita Chikwelu and Francisca Ordega combined well before connecting with Oshoala but the latter could not end her goal drought in five straight matches for both club and country.

 The win puts Nigeria on the brink of the title and moves them to the top of the group standings, with six points from two matches.